Redline (2009 film): Plot

 While in hyperspace, the Princess from the planet Supergrass marks the race course on the military base with a pair of scout vessels.
 Unaware of the sabotage against the Orbital Disintegration Cannon, the President realizes the racers are on the planet after the cannon fails, and sends his troops en masse at the racers.
 The President becomes increasingly desperate as the racers evade them and approach the mine-laden Zone "Seven-Ex", lair of a secret illegal biological weapon named 'Funky Boy', who awakens from its stasis as the racers and the rebellious miners converge on it.
 With the several hundred foot tall Funky Boy awakening and subsequent destruction of the base coinciding with the orbital cannon coming back online, the President orders Funky Boy fired upon.
 The explosion takes out most of the Roboworld troops while JP pushes to right his overturned car off its side.
 Sonoshee, her vehicle totaled, agrees to ride with him to the finish line as Funky Boy regenerates.
 Funky Boy is taken out by Col. Volton, who dangerously merges with another bioweapon to do so.
 Frisbee watches the race in the mob boss's hovercraft, where he revives the same deal as Yellowline.
 Frisbee however, refuses to detonate the explosive charge, wanting to see his friend win just one time.
 He is attacked by mobsters for his decision but is saved by Old Man Mole, who discovered Frisbee's sabotage, and kills the mob boss and his lackeys.
-As the race nears the finish line, long time winner and Redline favourite Machinehead and JP race to the southern line boosted by their rare Steamlight boosters.
+As the race nears the finish line, long time winner and Redline favorite Machinehead and JP race to the southern line boosted by their rare Steamlight boosters.
 As they come to a desperate neck-and-neck finish, a drunken Old Man Mole accidentally detonates Frisbee's remote explosive, propelling JP and Sonoshee towards the finish line, thrown from their vehicle.
 The boost is enough and JP wins by the length of his long duck tail pompadour.
 As the racers rest at the end of the track amidst the ruins of Roboworld, JP and Sonoshee float back down to the ground kissing and declaring their love for each other.